 P&F Pattern Alerts can be found at end of the Predefined Scans Page.
 These are based on daily data.
 StockCharts.com provides daily alerts for more than 15 P&F patterns on various exchanges.
 Click here for an overview of the patterns used for P&F Alerts.

-Chartists can also scan for specific P&F patterns using daily data and the drop-down menu for user-defined scans.
-Over 20 P&F patterns and criteria are included as “Predefined Chart Patterns”.
-Users can combined these P&F patterns with other non-P&F criteria to create truly unique scans.
+Chartists can also scan for specific P&F patterns using daily data and the drop-down menu for P&F Patterns on the Advanced Scan Workbench.
+Over 20 P&F patterns and criteria are included in this drop-down menu.
+Users can combine these P&F patterns with other non-P&F criteria to create truly unique scans.